sauddy/sauddy/README.md

 - 👋 Hi, I’m @Sayantan.
 I am currently an NPP fellow at NASA Jet Propulsion Lab.
 I research the intersection of physics and machine learning.
-- 👀 I’m also develop Deep Learning models to detect exoplanets from Atacama Large Millimeter/submillimeter Array (ALMA).
+- 👀 I’m also developing Deep Learning models to detect exoplanets from the Atacama Large Millimeter/submillimeter Array (ALMA).
-     Additioanlly, I run computer simulations (Magnetohydrodynamic models) to study the formation of Planet and Star formation.
+     Additionally, I run computer simulations (Magnetohydrodynamic models) to study the formation of Planet and Star formation.
 - 🌱 I’m currently learning to apply Generative models like GAN
-- 💞️ I’m looking to collaborate on ML projects with application in Astrophysics.
+- 💞️ I’m looking to collaborate on ML projects with applications in Astrophysics.
 - 📫 You can reach me @sayantanauddyy21@gmail.com

 <!---